katurov/everything_is_fine/README.md

 As all controllers ESP32 cannot deal with SSL in "normal PC"way, so we have to put SSL certificates directly on MCU and use it on every connection.
 Sometimes certificates will gone outdated, so we will need to update 'em in MCU.

+Another task in this row: get certificate from site and use it in code (see below).

 ## Materials

 1. TTGO ESP32